 Huddleston, George Operator at Alert Bay during the 1949-1955 period.

-Hughes, Edward Hughes was the project engineer who joined in with Morse, Rickensen and Howard to complete the installation at Estevan Point.
+Hughes, Edward Hughes was the local project manager for the wireless plan.
+He joined in with Morse, Rickensen and Howard to complete the installation at Estevan Point.
 In September 1907 he is noted a newspaper article examining radio apparatus in Victoria before the gear is shipped to Pachena and Estevan Points.
 He received $100 per month plus a living allowance of $40 for this duty.
 He continued in the service as a Radio Engineer.
 In 1910 his salary in that position was $110/mo.
 In 1910 (before World War 1) all the operators were put under the authority of the Naval Command.
 Hughes received the rank of Lieutenant.
 This commission finished at the end of hostilities.